 In midfield, Newcastle has Jonjo Shelvey, Ki Sung-Yeung, and maybe some other Championship quality players.
 However, they do have young starlet Sean Longstaff coming back from injury.
 If he impresses, they will have a big boost in the center of the park.
 I would still look to bring in players with experience to pair in the middle, such as Fernando from Galatasaray or perhaps a loan move for Joao Mario or one of Inter Milan’s outcasts could give them experience and stability in midfield.

 I think a player like Bayer Leverkusen’s Kevin Volland is a versatile forward who can score and assist.
 He was involved with 23 goals and assists last season, as well as 1.3 key passes per 90.
-Joelinton had 1.5 key passes per 90, and was only involved in 12 goals and assist last term.
+Joelinton had 1.5 key passes per 90, and was only involved in 12 goals and assist the last term.

 Whatever the club does, it is going to be criticized by the fans.
 They are passionate and want a change from the tenure of an unsuccessful Mike Ashley.
-I think they finish 16th and are able to scrape enough points together to stay in the top flight.
+I think they finish 16th and can scrape enough points together to stay in the top flight.
 It will be an impossible task for Steve Bruce, but if Joelinton can create chances and Newcastle can keep a clean sheet against the lower sides, they have a chance.